pricewaiter/docs/_widget/button.md

 ---

 Control the look and feel of the Name Your Price button on your website.
+These settings are also easily changed in your [PriceWaiter account](https://manage.pricewaiter.com/store/button).

 |--------|-------------|--------|---------------|
 | Option | Description | Values | Default Value |